 Anxiety is felt by everyone once in their lifetime.
-However, teenagers and adolescents coping with it result in depression, substance abuse, alcohol addiction, and social functioning difficulties.
-Read more and find out how it really works and helps people out.
+However, teenagers and adolescents coping with anxiety result in depression, substance abuse, alcohol addiction, and social functioning difficulties.
+Read more and find out how emotion-focused therapy really works and helps people out with Generalized Anxiety Disorder.

 Anxiety does not occur instantly.
 It is usually a combination of different happenings in an individual’s life.
 Here are some examples of where it starts:

 Transitioning from a student to a working adult